nazunalika/linux-guide-and-hints/source/fedora/winetips.rst

 Out of memory errors
 --------------------

 This seems to affect multiple games.
 For example, in Resident Evil Remaster you might see "ERR08: memory overrun".
 For non-DRM games, you can try using the `4gb patch <http://www.ntcore.com/4gb_patch.php>`_ or equivalent "Large Address Awareness" patches.
 For DRM games (like found on Steam), you'll need a patch/mod with specific support (i.e, this is the case for Fallout).

 If you are willing to `compile Wine from source <https://wiki.winehq.org/Building_Wine>`_, use this `patch <https://bugs.winehq.org/attachment.cgi?id=53156>`_ by Gabriel Corona that will enable LAA across the board.

 New Vegas
 ---------

+If you are using the GOG version, it already comes prepatched with 4GB support.

 - Use a 32-bit prefix